 The most important part of treating asthma is reducing exposures to the things that set it off.
 Additionally, certain inhalers and other medications are commonly used to reduce the irritation in the windpipes.
 Good control of asthma is important because it can lead to permanent damage in the wind pipes if not treated well over time.

-Asthma is a chronic disease, like diabetes or hypertension, and requires regular attention to prevent more serious health problems, just like those diseases do.
-The physicians an staff at Lynchburg Pulmonary Associates are experts in the management of asthma and can guide the proper use of medications and advise you on other treatments to help get your asthma under control.
+Asthma is a chronic disease, like diabetes or hypertension, and requires regular attention to prevent more serious health problems.
+The physicians and staff at Lynchburg Pulmonary Associates are experts in the management of asthma and can guide the proper use of medications and treatments to help get your asthma under control.

 Chronic Obstructive Pulmonary Disease (COPD)

 Chronic Obstructive Pulmonary Disease (COPD) is a group of diseases that damage the breathing system.
-While there are several different causes of COPD, in the United States, it is almost always caused by cigarette smoke.
+While there are several different causes of COPD, it is almost always caused by cigarette smoke.